 Students' most frequent complaints are feeling depressed or unhappy; having relationship problems; or feeling anxious and uncertain about the future.
 The counseling center can help address a wide range of psychological issues that people may encounter including:

 Use of our counseling services is voluntary.
 The number of times a student returns to the counseling center is determined by the student and his/her counselor.
 Many students feel better after talking to a counselor the first time, and do not return for a second visit.
 The majority of students come for an average of five sessions.
-Sessions can be scheduled weekly, monthly, or at any frequency that makes sense to the student and the counselor.
+Sessions can be scheduled weekly, monthly, or at any frequency that makes

 The majority of students who come to the counseling center report that counseling has helped them to sort out their concerns and improve the way they feel about their situation.